shreekumar3d/soib_2023/README-CONTAINER.md

 masks, random IDs, etc).
 That is not done right now to keep the file size smaller for testing.

-# Operating Systems
+# Operating Systems and Hardware

-The container may be used under Linux, or under Windows - using WSL(Windows Subsystem for Linux).
+The container may be used under Linux, Windows - using WSL(Windows Subsystem for Linux), or Mac

 The containers provided here are tested on:

 - Linux on 16C/32T AMD Ryzen 9 7950X desktop with 64 GB RAM
 - Mac Mini M4 (base model with 16 GB RAM)
 - Lenovo Legion laptop with 16 core AMD processor, 16 GB memory running Linux and Windows

+On Windows and Mac, the Linux VM(virtual machine) that runs the container is allocated a separate memory block.
+SoIB species trends computations are memory intensive.
+These OSes typically allocate half the system RAM to the VM, which may be less.
+With less RAM, less threads will be allocated for processing, slowing it down.
+A minimum of 12 GB is desirable to be allocate to the VM to run 4-6 threads simultaneously.
+Follow the appropriate steps under the specific operating systems, before you start a run.

 # Getting Started and Basic Usage